2014 Peshawar school massacre: Lifting of moratorium on executions of terrorists

-On 17 December 2014, Prime Minister Nawaz Sharif approved paperwork to remove the moratorium on the death penalty in terror-related cases.
+On 17 December 2014, Prime Minister Nawaz Sharif approved paperwork to remove the moratorium on the death penalty in terrorism cases.
 Sources from the Prime Minister's Secretariat stated: "The Prime Minister has approved abolishment of moratorium on the execution of death penalty in terrorism-related cases."

 Pakistan has had a moratorium on executions since 2008.
 Currently there are approximately 800 people on death row in Pakistan in terrorism related cases.
-The move comes following the widely held perception that terrorists are never brought to justice in Pakistan.
-Many times, the judges and witnesses are too scared to come forward and award due sentences to the terrorists.
-And even when the terrorists are convicted and sent to prison, the frail policing system of Pakistan has seen many jailbreaks, including the Bannu and Dera Ismail Khan jailbreaks, in which many high-profile terrorists escaped.
+The move comes following the widely held perception that militants are never brought to justice in Pakistan.
+Some reports suggest judges and witnesses are too scared to come forward and award due sentences to prisoners accused of terrorism.
+And even when militants are convicted and sent to prison, the frail policing system of Pakistan has seen many jailbreaks, including the Bannu and Dera Ismail Khan jailbreaks, in which many high-profile TTP members escaped.

 David Griffiths, Deputy Director for Amnesty International Asia-Pacific opposed the decision, saying "Resorting to the death penalty is not the answer – it is never the answer.
 This is where the government should focus its energies, rather than perpetuating the cycle of violence with the resumption of executions."

 Anniversaries and memorials

 Yearly anniversary tributes are held in Peshawar, Pakistan with prayers, memorials and candlelight vigils.
 The main ceremony is held at the Peshawar Army Public School, with the parents of victims and Pakistani army officers in attendance, with portraits of victims displayed in the school and along the road into the city.
+From the first anniversary of the massacre, Pakistan Children's Day was moved to 16 December.

+Turning of public opinion

+The massacre heavily influenced public opinion on insurgent groups in Pakistan such as the TTP, which previously enjoyed moderate support from the residents of KPK and other areas where government support was waning.
+Many were horrified by the mass killing of children, and sympathy for insurgent groups rapidly declined over the following months.

+The massacre also marked an escalation in the violence of TTP-backed terrorism, with subsequent attacks showing the same disregard for civilian lives.
+This further eroded public opinion over the course of the next decade.